-Blender as a supporting tool for 3D DIC experiments
+Blender as a supporting tool for 3D DIC tests

-Have you ever heard of Blender?
+Have you ever heard of Blender to preview a mechanical test?
 Blender is a comprehensive, open-source, cross-platform 3D creation suite that can be used to create photo-realistic renders, animations, or even full-length movies.
 Blender’s render engine can produce physically based photo-realistic renders of any 3D environment.
 In particular, it can be used for the virtual design of experiments simply using CAD files, as shown by LMT researchers (ENS Paris-Saclay, France) in .
 In this context, the typical workflow consists in the following 4 steps:

 - Part design.
 This can be done using any CAD software, or Blender itself.
 The part should be converted to a 3D surface mesh before importing (e.g, .stl file).